-Issue: It is critically important that the Louisiana business community continue to protect, support, and strengthen the K-12 public school accountability program from ongoing attacks from the educational bureaucracy.
+Issue: It is critically important that the Louisiana business community continues to strengthen the K-12 public school accountability program and requires high standards for all students.

-LABI Position: Protect, support, and strengthen the K-12 accountability program.
-Stop efforts to eliminate or suspend accountability components such as a rigorous curriculum, statewide testing, or the assignment of letter grades to schools.
+LABI Position: Strengthen the K-12 accountability program.
+Oppose efforts to eliminate or suspend accountability components such as a rigorous curriculum, statewide testing, or the assignment of letter grades to schools.

-Reasoning: The foundation of a strong publicschool system must include academically rigorous curriculum, tests to measure progress, and a plan to improve schools and districts with low student achievement.
+Reasoning: The foundation of a strong public-school system must include academically rigorous curriculum, tests to measure progress, and a plan to improve schools and districts with low student achievement.